I need a fridge.

 How do you buy a fridge in Cuba?

-In a country where average salary is 20 CUC a month that means a normal Cuban has to work 40 months to buy a fridge.
-Still everybody has one.
+In a country where the average salary is 20 CUC a month that means a Cuban has to work 40 months to buy a fridge.
+Still, everybody has one.

 Here’s proof 😀

-What happened?
 My friend has a few foreign lovers.
-Yep she is active!
-One of them, in this case a Canadian, came over for a two weeks holiday.
+Yep, she is active!
+One of them, in this case, a Canadian, came over for a two weeks holiday.
 She moved her fridge to the neighbour’s house and took him home.
 Big problem!
-She had to sell her fridge to feed the children but now the milk got stale.
+She had to sell her fridge to feed the children, but now the milk got stale!

 The Canadian is a good man and the next day he takes her shopping.
 ‘Which one do you want dear?’
-She’s in tears… her boyfriend is going to buy her a fridge!
+She’s in tears… Her boyfriend is going to buy her a fridge!
 What a hero!
-She’s going to make sure that het will never forget these two weeks with her.
+She’s going to make sure that he will never forget these two weeks with her.

 After two weeks the Canadian goes home with the warm feeling he saved a poor Cuban family from food poisoning.
-She movers her fridge back into her house and delivers mine.
-Everybody happy.
+She moves her fridge back into her house and delivers mine.
+Everybody is happy.
 Her Canadian lover decided that this will not happen again and sends her some money every month.
-He has a great Cuban woman that is really grateful for his help and he just saved the world.
+He has a great Cuban woman that is so grateful for his help, and he just saved the world.
 He’s a real hero.

-My friend is happy because she just made 400 extra bucks and I’m happy because I’ve got a fridge at half price with a 3-year guarantee.
+My friend is happy because she just made 400 extra bucks, got an allowance and I’m happy because I’ve got a fridge at half price with a 3-year guarantee.

 This is one of the many ways to buy a fridge in Cuba.
 I’ve been told that there are 23.
-Nobody buys a fridge in the store!
+Nobody buys a refrigerator in the store!

-The whole of Cuba is filled with Jineteros and this is how to handle that fact.
+The whole of Cuba is full of Jineteros and this is how to handle that fact.